03 Dec It’s a Mystical Chanukah Charlie Brown

 Transforming Darkness to Light

-In what is considered a ‘machlokas (controversy, disagreement) for the ‘good’, is one that elevates a higher truth.
-Shammai and Hillel oppose each other in their disagreement (machlokas) on lighting the Chanukah candles (the Chanukiah).
-Shammai says we should light 8 candles beginning on the first day reducing to 1 candle by the last day.
-Hillel says light 1 candle first day then increase to 8 candles the last day.
-We hold by Hillel lighting 1 to 8 but with an understanding that when Mashiach comes we will hold to light as Shammai states; 8 to 1.
+The Great Sages Shammai and Hillel oppose each other in their disagreement on lighting the Chanukah candles.
+Shammai says we should light 8 candles beginning on the first day reducing to 1 candle the last day.
+Hillel say light 1 candle first day then increase to 8 candles the last day.
+We hold by the tradition of Hillel by lighting 1 to the 8th candles… but with an understanding that when Mashiach comes we will hold to light as Shammai states… 8 to 1.

-It is teaching us the concept that as we approach the Oneness of G-d in the world, the paradox (machlokas) will be resolved.
-When there is the harmony of Oneness, the plurality of the world will be resolved… rectified.
+It is teaching us the concept that as we approach the Oneness of G-d in the world, the paradox will be resolved.
+When there is the harmony of Oneness, the plurality of the world will be resolved (rectified).
 All will be as One.

 Some brief examples of transformation of darkness to light;

-One of the ideas that we might consider from the tragedy of the Holocaust is that from such a darkness could come the power of great light… the resurgence of a Torah consciousness.
-In this rectification of darkness the souls of all who perished will be elevated.
-As we come to the Final Redemption, we will physically and spiritually awakened from a 400 year slumber dating back to the ‘years of Mitzrayim-Egypt’.
+One of the ideas that we might consider from the tragedy of the Holocaust. is that from such a darkness should come the power of great light… the resurgence of a Torah consciousness.
+In this rectification of darkness, the souls of all who perished will be elevated.
+As we come to the Final Redemption, we will physically and spiritually awakened from the 400 year slumber dating back to the ‘years of Mitzrayim-Egypt’.
 As we may understand, such an awakening may not be very comfortable, and change will be imminent as we approach a Messianic time.

-When the Israelites were at the Yom Suf, there emunah was waning.
+When the Israelites were at the Yom Suf, their emunah was waning.
 It was by the Hand of G-d that the Egyptian pursued them and awakened their yira-awe by facing death .They stood at the banks of the Yom Suf and were bieng pursued by the Egyptians who were coming to kill them and …. and it worked.
-From the darkness of potentially being killed by the Egyptians, Gods Hand awakened their emunah – faith , and with G-d as their partner they moved safely across the Yom Suf toward Mt Siani and the receiving of the Torah.
+From the darkness of being killed by the Egyptians can Gods Hand their emunah – faith was awakened and with G-d as their partner, moved safely toward Mt Siani and the receiving of the Torah.

 To light a candle one must bring close the flame to the wick, yet not touching it as the unlit wick must be given the chance to ‘receive the flame’.
 It is when the both flames become elevated as one single light that the candle is considered lit.
 This applies as a metaphor to how we treat one another and God; we must bring another close, to help light the flame of their heart with kindness and compassion, touching yet not touching.

-As we approach the End of Days, the potential for greater clarity will exist, and the contrasts will seem greater before they seem less as we continue on the path of resolve (tikun) .
+As we approach the End of Days, the potential for greater clarity will exist and the contrasts will seem greater before they seem less through the resolve (tikun) .
 It may seem at times to create the discomfort as a curse but we must recognize that within the darkness of what may seem like a curse or darkness, is contained the most powerful blessing.

 Leib Getzel (Lawrence) Lax